 It’s very important that, if you are going to take a deal, you sit down with your attorney and find out exactly what the ramifications are going to be.
 In the future, if you violate your probation, the judge can punish you with up to the maximum for whatever sentence it is that you pled guilty or no contest to.

-Should I Plead Guilty In My Criminal Case If I Feel That I Have Committed The Crime?
+Should I Plead Guilty If I Have Committed The Crime?

 The problem with just going in and pleading guilty is you’re going to lose control of what your sentence is going to be and you may not be able to bring forward some of the mitigating factors that you want the prosecutor and judge to consider before you are sentenced.

-Does Pleading Guilty Exclude Me From Getting Appellate Relief In My San Fernando Valley or Van Nuys Criminal Case?
+Does Pleading Guilty Exclude Me From Getting Appellate Relief?

 Typically, once you plead guilty, you’re not going to be able to appeal any sentence that you get.
 Most of the time, when someone pleads guilty or no contest, they already know what the sentence is going to be.
 It’s very difficult to make the argument that you were caught by surprise by the sentence, you don’t think it’s fair, and you want to appeal it.